jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2011-10-31-Casajuegos.md

 The wallpaper was put up, light fittings were installed and the wiring was routed through the ceiling to prevent trip hazards once the cargo was cleared from customs.

 ### Hardware
 The devices (consoles and PCs) were centralised in one well-ventilated room (Control room) for security, networking and ease of access (change gaming media).
 Because monitors were used, the audio and video signals had to be separated from the consoles to the room were the users would sit.
 For the XBOX 360 room, the XBOX VGA adapter combined with VGA and 3.5 mm to RCA cables were used to carry the signals from the Control room.
 In the case of the PlayStation 3 room, the PlayStation 3 component cable combined with the HDMI and the 3.5 mm to RCA cables were used to carry the signals from the Control room.
-The Private Party rooms and the Cinema room used HDMI cables to the HDTV’s and Projector and then those were used to connect to 5.1 Surround Sound Speakers.
+The Private Gaming rooms and the Cinema room used HDMI cables to the HDTV’s and Projector and then those were used to connect to 5.1 Surround Sound Speakers.

 The PCs had two User profiles each, one for the Customer and the other for Administrative duties (to prevent the users from making modifications to the PCs).
 One PC (Media Server PC) was used as the Media Server and hosted all the Media for the Café (only accessible through administrative rights to prevent media deletion).
 All devices were connected through the Router and Switches to create a Local Area Network used for Media Viewing and Multiplayer Gaming.